ubuntu-mate/ubuntu-mate.org/pages/get-involved-crowdfund.md

 ## Crowd Funding

 Did you know one of the most important contributions you can make to Ubuntu MATE doesn't require a single line of code?
 Like many open source projects, community financial support not only helps keep the virtual lights on, but funds improvements to Ubuntu MATE, the MATE Desktop, and numerous other Open Source projects.

-From 2014 to 2017, your generosity helped pay for:
+Between 2014 and 2017, your generosity helped pay for:

 ### Ubuntu MATE